 Cyber security failures or breaches may result in financial losses to an Account.
 For example, cyber security failures or breaches involving trading counterparties or issuers in which an Account invests could adversely impact such counterparties or issuers and cause an Account's investment to lose value.
-Cyber security failures or breaches may also result in significant disruptions to the business operations of PIMCO, its Service Providers, or other third parties; impediments to trading; violations of applicable privacy and other laws; regulatory fines; penalties; reputational damage; reimbursement or other compensation costs; increased insurance premiums, additional compliance and cyber security risk management costs and other adverse consequences.
-In addition, PIMCO may incur substantial costs related to investigation and remediation of the cybersecurity incident, increasing and upgrading cybersecurity protections including its administrative, technical, organizational and physical controls, acts of identity theft, unauthorized use or loss of proprietary information, adverse investor reaction, increased insurance premiums or difficulties obtaining insurance coverage, or litigation, regulatory actions or other legal risks.
+Cyber security failures or breaches may also result in disruptions to the business operations of PIMCO, its Service Providers, or other third parties; impediments to trading; violations of applicable privacy and other laws; regulatory fines; penalties; reputational damage; reimbursement or other compensation costs; additional compliance and cyber security risk management costs and other adverse consequences.

 PIMCO has established business continuity plans and risk management systems designed to reduce the risks associated with cyber security failures or breaches.
 However, there are inherent limitations in these plans and systems, including that certain risks may not have been identified, in large part because different or unknown threats may emerge in the future.
-As such, there is no guarantee that such efforts will succeed, especially because PIMCO does not directly control the cyber security systems of issuers, trading counterparties, Service Providers or other third parties and because threat actors are continuously evolving their methods of attack.
-This evolution has been substantial over recent years, and PIMCO or third parties may fail to keep pace with the evolution in the threat landscape.
+As such, there is no guarantee that such efforts will succeed, especially because PIMCO does not directly control the cyber security systems of issuers, trading counterparties, Service Providers or other third parties.
 There is also a risk that cyber security breaches may not be detected.

 Data Source Risk.
 PIMCO uses a variety of proprietary and non-proprietary data to evaluate securities and formulate investment advice.
-If such data feeds become corrupted, compromised, or discontinued in any material manner, or become undeliverable or inaccessible in a timely manner, PIMCO's investment models may not be properly formulated.
-The failure to receive the data feeds or receive the data feeds in a timely manner may leave an Account unable to trade, and may expose the Account to risk of loss or loss of opportunities, especially if the loss of the data feed coincides with turbulent market conditions.
+If a data source is incorrect or unexpectedly becomes unavailable or unreliable, Client accounts may be negatively impacted.
 PIMCO also subscribes to external data sources for various purposes and functions, including in making investment decisions.
 While PIMCO believes those third party data sources to be generally reliable, PIMCO does not guarantee that the data received will be accurate or complete, and is not responsible for errors by these sources.